sivakumar-mahalingam/fastmrz/README.md

      conda activate fastmrz
      ```

-3. Copy `mrz.traineddata` in `tessdata` folder of [repo](https://github.com/sivakumar-mahalingam/fastmrz/raw/main/tessdata/mrz.traineddata) to the tessdata folder in installed tesseract location
+3. Copy  the `mrz.traineddata` file from the `tessdata` folder of the [repository](https://github.com/sivakumar-mahalingam/fastmrz/raw/main/tessdata/mrz.traineddata) into the `tessdata` folder of the Tesseract installation on **YOUR MACHINE**

 ## 💡Example